Gold prices slip lower; Powell’s speech looms large

 High-for-longer rates present long-term pressure on gold and other non-yielding assets, given that they increase the opportunity cost of investing in said assets over debt, specifically Treasuries.

-Focus is now squarely on an address by the Fed’s Powell at the Jackson Hole Symposium later on Friday, for more cues on the path of interest rates.
+Focus is now squarely on an address by Fed chair Powell at the Jackson Hole Symposium later in the session, for more cues on the path of interest rates.

-Investors will be waiting to see whether Powell will address recent data showing mildly lower inflation and a cooling labor market.
+Investors will be waiting to see whether Powell addresses recent data showing mildly lower inflation and a cooling labor market.

 The Fed Chair has cited uncertainty over the inflationary impact of President Donald Trump’s trade tariffs as the biggest point of uncertainty for the Fed in lowering rates.